SheerSt/pokewilds/README.md

  - If the game stops loading your save file (ie it's corrupted), you can try using the save file's backup with contains your second-to-last save.
    - The backup save is named `<game-name>.sav.backup`
    - Rename `<game-name>.sav.backup` to `<new-game-name>.sav.zip` and extract contents
-     - Extracted contents need to be a directory called <new-game-name>.sav/ with game, map0,0 etc files inside
+     - Extracted contents need to be a directory called `<new-game-name>.sav/` with game, map0,0 etc files inside
    - Load

 ## Dev mode instructions and capabilities:
  - Starting the game in dev mode (windows 10):
    - Open the folder containing pokemon-wilds.exe
    - Shift + right-click in the folder and select 'Open powershell window here'
-   - Type 'cmd' in the window and press enter.
+   - Type `cmd` in the window and press enter.
-   - type pokemon-wilds.exe into the window and press enter.
+   - type `pokemon-wilds.exe dev` into the window and press enter.
  - Paint tiles anywhere by clicking on the screen
    - Press ctrl to reduce the brush size and alt to increase the brush size
    - Press C and V to cycle through tiles